MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-app-control-policy.md

 - OS version
 - Managed installer status (*Succeeded* or *Error*)

-It can take several minutes for the device-based view of the policy details to update after the device actually recieves policy.
+It can take several minutes for the device-based view of the policy details to update after the device actually receives the policy.

 ### Application Control